eslint/eslint/docs/developer-guide/shareable-configs.md

 }
 ```

-The module name can also be customized, for example `@scope/eslint-config-myconfig`.
-Note that in this case there are no shortcuts:
+The module name can also be customized, just note that when using [scoped modules](https://docs.npmjs.com/misc/scope) is not possible to omit the `eslint-config-` prefix.
+Doing so would result in package naming conflicts, and thus in resolution errors in most of cases.
+For example a package named `@scope/eslint-config-myconfig` vs `@scope/my-config`, since both are valid scoped package names, the configuration should be specified as:

 ```json
 {